-- The finance department tracks all statements-reviewing for old invoices or credits.
-For vendors where the city has open accounts, the finance department only pays once a month after matching invoices to the statement. - All statements are to be mailed directly to the finance department.
+The finance department tracks all statements - reviewing for old invoices or credits.
+For vendors where the City has open accounts, the finance department only pays once a month after matching invoices to the statement.

+All statements are to be mailed directly to the finance department.

-5.6 Account Coding
+Account Coding

-All requests for payment including check request, purchase order, or expense voucher must have an eleven digit code to process payment.
+All requests for payment including check request, purchase order, or expense voucher must have an eleven (11) digit code to process payment.
 Refer to department budget for reference of line item code.

-Helpful hints for completing payment process:
+Helpful hints for complete payment process:

-- Eleven digit code 101 (fund) 41500 (department or project) 210 (expense line item - office supplies) - Description specific description of up to 30 characters.

-- Vendor information and address. - Invoice Number important to prevent duplicate payment. - Computer generated material preferred.
+- Eleven (11) digit code: 101 (Fund) 41500 (Department or Project) 210 (Expense line item Office Supplies). - 2.
+Description specific description of up to 30 characters. - 3.
+Vendor information and address. - 4.
+Invoice number important to prevent duplicate payment. - 5.
+Computer generated material preferred.
 Handwritten is acceptable if legible.

-5.7 Petty Cash
+Petty Cash

-- Used for reimbursement to employees for items \$25 or less for expenditures made on behalf of the city. - An expense voucher must be completed, with a receipt attached, with proper departmental authorization obtained prior to reimbursement. - Reimbursements must be approved by a Department Supervisor.
+Used for reimbursement to employees for items \$25 or less for expenditures made on behalf of the City.

+An expense voucher must be completed, with a receipt attached, with proper departmental authorization obtained prior to reimbursement.

+Reimbursements must be approved by a Department Supervisor.

-5.8 Guidelines for Payment Processing
+Guidelines for Payment Processing

-- Invoices must be attached to the check request, purchase order, or expense voucher. - Processing of payments on claims invoices are due by noon on the Tuesday before a City Council meeting, which are held the second and fourth Tuesday of the month.
-Payments are mailed by the Friday after the meeting. - Immediate pays are due by noon on Wednesday in the finance department, with checks issued the following day. - All requests for payments must have eleven-digit code to process payment.
+Invoices must be attached to the check request, purchase order, or expense voucher.

+Processing of payments on claims - invoices are due by noon on Tuesday before a City Council meeting, which are held the second and fourth Tuesday of the month.
+Payments are mailed by Friday after the meeting.

+Immediate payments are due by noon on Wednesday in the finance department, with checks issued the following day.

+All requests for payments must have an eleven-digit code to process payment.
 Refer to department budget line item codes for proper coding.

-5.9 Credit Cards
+Credit Cards

-Department Supervisors are issued a city credit card to allow for more efficient purchasing and to make purchases at businesses that no longer allow open accounts.
+Department supervisors are issued a city credit card to allow for more efficient purchasing and to make purchases at businesses that no longer allow open accounts.
 To assist the finance department in ensuring consistency, accuracy, and thoroughness, credit card holders must follow the FIN-005 Credit Card Purchasing Policy.
 Credit cards should not be used for vendors who are typically paid by check from the City.

-5.10 Electronic Funds Transfer
+Electronic Funds Transfer

 Electronic Funds Transfer may be required in some cases to complete a business transaction.
-The funds are transferred electronically from the parties bank accounts.
+The funds are transferred electronically from the party's bank accounts.
 Some instances may include transactions with the State of Minnesota, a federal agency, another local government, bond payment agent or a closing agent in the purchase or sale of real estate.
-These transactions need to follow the same guidelines for payment processing in Section 5.9.
+These transactions need to follow the same guidelines for payment processing as the "Credit Cards" section above.

-5.11 Expense Reimbursement
+Expense Reimbursement

 Expense vouchers are required for reimbursement to employees of city-related expenses on a monthly basis.
 If larger expenses are incurred, more than one voucher may be reimbursed in one month.
-All expense vouchers must contain proper account codes, department approval, and receipts must be attached where applicable.
-Please refer to the staff expense and out of state travel polices for further guidelines.
-Reimbursement requests in excess of 45 days from the date the expense is incurred may be denied.
+All expense vouchers much contain proper account codes, department approval, and receipts must be attached where applicable.
+Please refer to the staff expense and out of state travel policies for further guidelines.
+Reimbursement requests in excess of 45 days from the date of the expense is incurred may be denied.